piqueserver/piqueserver/README.rst

 .. code:: bash

-    piqueserver --copy-config
+    piccolo --copy-config

 A-a-and lift off!

 .. code:: bash

-    piqueserver
+    piccolo

 Custom config location
 ~~~~~~~~~~~~~~~~~~~~~~

-If you wish to use a different location to ``~/.config/piqueserver/``
+If you wish to use a different location to ``~/.config/piccolo/``
 for config files, specify a directory with the ``-d`` flag:

 .. code:: bash

-    piqueserver --copy-config -d custom_dir
+    piccolo --copy-config -d custom_dir
-    piqueserver -d custom_dir
+    piccolo -d custom_dir

 \:speech_balloon: FAQ
 ---------------------